-All documents produced in response to a document request shall be the original or true and complete copies of originals.
-If an English translation of any foreign language document produced exists, the English translation shall be produced in addition to the foreign language version.
+All documents produced in response to a document request shall be the original or true complete copies of originals.
+If an English translation of any document produced exists, the English translation shall be produced.
+If any of the parties dispute the translation provided by the producing party, then the translation must be certified by a qualified and neutral translator upon whom counsel can agree.